CYBR 611 Vulnerability Discovery and Exploitation

 General

-• Explain and discuss how to apply fundamental security design principles during system design, development and implementation to minimize vulnerabilities.
+- Synthesize and integrate fundamental security design principles into system design, development, and implementation to minimize security flaws.